Download

-For last week’s practice question, we review strategies for keeping glucose “under control.”
-79% of respondents chose the best answer which is awesome.
+For last week’s practice question, we quizzed participants on how much does Diabetes Cost the U.S?
+69% of respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question